 National Indigenous History Month

 In 2009, with the passing of a unanimous motion in the House of Commons, June was declared National Indigenous History Month.
 Each June, Canadians are invited to celebrate the heritage, diverse cultures and outstanding achievements of First Nations, Inuit and Métis peoples by taking part in National Indigenous History Month events and festivities.
+Due to the seriousness of the COVID-19 crisis, the Government of Canada is asking Canadians to commemorate this year’s National Indigenous History Month and National Indigenous Peoples Day from home.
+Keep yourself, your family and your community safe by following instructions from health officials and other trusted, reliable sources.

 National Indigenous Peoples History Month is a time to acknowledge the role Indigenous peoples played, and continued to play, in the development of Canada, to honour Indigenous heritage and to celebrate Indigenous cultures.
 It is also an opportunity to reflect on the strength of present day First Nations, Métis and Inuit communities, and their hopes for the future.